Lawson H. M. Sanderson: Early career

 He was born on July 22, 1895, in Shelton, Washington, as the son of game warden Lewis Sanderson (1857–1941), and his wife Ruby (1861–1956).
 After attending the local high school, Sanderson enrolled at the University of Washington and subsequently at the University of Montana in Missoula, Montana, where he graduated with a Bachelor of Arts degree in 1917.
 He then enlisted in the United States Marine Corps on September 19, 1917, and subsequently served as drill instructor with the rank of gunnery sergeant.
 Sanderson requested aviation training and was sent for instruction to Aviation Ground School at Cambridge, Massachusetts.
 He was subsequently assigned to the Marine Flying Field Miami, Florida, in May 1918 and completed his aviation training at the beginning of January 1919.

 Sanderson was transferred to the Marine Corps Reserve Flying Corps and designated Naval Aviator on 14 January 1919.
 He was also appointed second lieutenant (provisional) on the same date.
 Sanderson subsequently served as flight instructor at Miami Field and then participated in submarine patrols off the coast of Florida and Cuba.

 Dive bombing

 When the situation on Haiti escalated, Sanderson was transferred to the Squadron "E" attached to the 1st Provisional Brigade of Marines and sailed for Haiti aboard the troopship USS Kittery on March 15, 1919.
 He arrived at Port-au-Prince at the end of March.

-During the one of the skirmishes with "Cacos" bandits, Sanderson flying the Curtiss JN-4 plane was ordered to attack a group of bandits near the old stone French fort, but his squadron had not received requested bomb racks.
+During one of the skirmishes with "Cacos" bandits, Sanderson flying the Curtiss JN-4 plane was ordered to attack a group of bandits near the old stone French fort, but his squadron had not received requested bomb racks.
 Sanderson improvised canvas mail sacks instead of bomb racks.
 He subsequently dropped light bombs from a shallow dive on the enemy and was successful in completing the mission.
 Although Sanderson called it "Glide bombing", it helped develop the later dive bombing technique.